 - a lack of attraction to a partner

-- feeling anxiety or a pressure to perform well sexually
+- feeling anxiety or pressure to perform well sexually

-Talking to a sexual partner about any issues may help improve erectile function and relieve the pressure a person may be feeling.
+Talking to a sexual partner about any issues may help improve erectile function and relieve a person’s pressure.
 Seeing a sex therapist, with or without a partner, may also help people resolve any issues.

-Anecdotal sources suggest that exploring new approaches to sex may have a positive effect on erections.
+Sex does not have to be penetrative to be pleasurable, and anecdotal sources suggest that exploring new approaches to sex may positively affect erections.

 For example, the following things may help a person get and keep harder erections: